BaptisteLalanne/Privacy-Keeper/README.md

 ### Trackers

-For each website, the extension analyses its content, its script to determine if the website try to track you with your digital fingerprints or try to run some unwanted script.
+For each website, the extension analyses its content, its scripts to determine if the website try to track you with your digital fingerprint or try to run some unwanted script.

-The extension makes it possible to make you untracable by spoofing your details with randoms one on each website (details configurable).
+The extension makes it possible to make you untracable by spoofing your details with random ones on each website (configurable details).

 It can block pixel script, tracking parameters, beacon requests, individual thresholds (to track you down).
-Blocking everything might lead into breaking some website.
+Blocking everything might lead into breaking some websites.

 ### Popup